kalbasit/shabka/README.md

 [home-manager][4] to setup the home directory of the users, for both NixOS and the other operating systems, including Mac.

-## What is "declarative congruent" system?
+## What is "declarative congruence"?

 There are three system management methods that greatly depend on the tools that you are using for managing these systems